AD0791/formation/Mosh/Javascript-begin/JavaS.md

 console.log(b);
 ```

-## Chapter 2: Control Flow
+## Chapter 4: Control Flow

 ### COnditional Statements

-IN javascript we have two type of conditional statements.
+IN javascript we have two type of conditional statements:

 - if and else
 - switch and case